kdunmoodie/DataScieneDocumentation/README.md

 # DataScieneDocumentation
-this is where i will save my data analyst stuff
+This is where i will save my data analyst stuff.
+Started on 05/23/2022